 The Iraqi Higher Energy Committee confirmed an LNG agreement with multinational oil and gas companies Shell and Mitsubishi of $13 billion (Dh45.5 billion) to develop and enhance the southern gas fields of Zubair, Rumaila and West Qurna near Basra throughout 25 years.
 However, the agreement is yet to be approved by the Iraqi cabinet.

-The ‘Basra Gas’ project which will be executed in the first quarter of 2012 will save $40 billion of the Iraqi economy as it will switch to the use of natural gas, a more practicable form, rather than being burnt in the southern oilfields of Rumaila, Zubair and West Qurna.
-In the initial period of investment, the fruits of the project will amount to $30 billion in returns to the Iraqi government.
+The ‘Basra Gas’ project, which will be executed in the first quarter of 2012, will save $40 billion of the Iraqi economy as it will switch to the use of natural gas, a more practicable form, rather than being burnt in the southern oilfields of Rumaila, Zubair and West Qurna.
+In the initial period of investment, the project’s fruits will amount to $30 billion in returns to the Iraqi government.